 Why cooking is important and how Pokémon Quest recipes work

-Cooking recipes allows you to attract new Pokémon to your base camp, which can then be added to your party.
+Cooking recipes in Pokémon Quest allow you to attract new Pokémon to your base camp, which can then be added to your party.

 The more Pokémon you have, the more options you have when it comes to expeditions (certain types will do better in some than others, for example), as well as allowing you to fill out your Pokédex.

-To cook, the process it simple.
+The cooking process is simple enough.
 Head to your camp, then tap on the pot.
 You'll then be asked to fill the pot with ingredients, forming a recipe.

 Different recipes attract different Pokémon.
 Some recipes are super simple - red food makes for a red curry, attracting red Pokémon - though others are a little more complex.